SamuelD-Data/python_challenges/w3resource/part1.md

 is a ....... multi-line
 heredoc string --------> example

+13.
+print('a string that you "don\'t" have to escape\nThis\nis a  ....... multi-line\nheredoc string --------> example')

 14. Write a Python program to calculate number of days between two dates.
 Sample dates : (2014, 7, 2), (2014, 7, 11)